htw-inka/cam-intrinsics-db/README.md

 For more information, see the excellent [OpenCV tutorial on camera calibration](http://docs.opencv.org/trunk/doc/tutorials/calib3d/camera_calibration/camera_calibration.html).

 OpenCV also contains [source code for a camera calibration tool](http://docs.opencv.org/trunk/_downloads/camera_calibration.cpp), which is also the inspiration for this tool (and parts of it's code have been directly used here, too).
-However, for most cases it is rather bloated and more difficult to use.
+However, for most cases it is rather bloated and more difficult to use, because it requires to write a XML file with settings first.
+The presented tool here can be controlled completely with program arguments (see "Usage" below).
+It can also run "headless", meaning without graphical output, which speeds up the whole process.

+## Tool usage

+## Database

 ## Dependencies